maciej-ka/learning-notes/javascript.md

 }, [id])
 ```

+#### isLoading and errors
-we are not handling loading or error states
+not handling loading or error states leads to
-leading to a cumulative layout shift and infinite loading on error
+a cumulative layout shift and infinite loading on error
-which we could solve by adding more state: `isLoading` and `error`
+which can be solved by adding more state: `isLoading` and `error`

+#### burst of requests
-we are also not handling a case, where id changes so fast
+not handling a case, where id changes so fast
 that two requests are sent before any result, leading to race condition
-which we could solve by ignore flag inside cleanup function closure
+which can be solved by ignore flag inside cleanup function closure
-cleanup function is called after each dependencies change
+*cleanup function is called after each dependencies change*

 ```javascript
 useEffect(() => {